 • Make stools softer and easier to pass

-Research highlights that abdominal massage may help people poo more often, makes it easier to go, improves stool consistency, and improves quality of life for people with constipation.
-It is used widely in the NHS to reduce constipation.
+Research highlights that abdominal massage can help people poo more often, makes it easier to go, improves stool consistency, and improves quality of life for people with constipation.
+It is used widely in the NHS with specific client groups to reduce constipation.

 This massage is not suitable for anyone with the following: